divramod/dm-npm/README.md

 * after inititalizing the project you get some basic tasks a npm developer needs  for a project out of the box. these tasks are:
   * `fooBar # opens help. if you have installed markdown and lynx you can browse it with terminal ;-)`
   * `fooBar taskAdd # add a task to your module`
-  * `fooBar prompt # open a prompt for your module where a lot of things are doable ;-)`
+  * `fooBar prompt # open a prompt for your module where you can start the tasks existent in your module, open the markdown files of your project or edit the config file of your project`
   * `fooBar todo # opens the todo.md of fooBar and lets you write something in there`
-  * `fooBar idea # add a idea to the ideas.md via command line`
+  * `fooBar idea # add a idea to the ideas.md via command line (creates the ideas.md if not exitent)`
   * todo: `fooBar bumpVersion # bumps the version of the project (including git commit)`
   * todo: `fooBar publish # publishes fooBar (includes bumpVersion etc)`
   * todo: `fooBar configFileAdd # add a config file for fooBar`
   * todo: `fooBar installGlobal # install fooBar globally`
   * todo: `fooBar linkLocal # links your global fooBar installation locally to your development directory: this is very nifty, because you dont have to reinstall the tool globally on every change`
+  * todo: `fooBar reinit # reinitializes the project. keeps .git, README.md, todo.md, ideas.md`
-* the tasks marked with todo are currently available when you cd into your module and run `dmn bumpVersion` or `dmn publish` etc
+* the tasks marked with todo are currently available when you cd into your module and run `dmn bumpVersion` or `dmn publish` etc. they will all get some improvements and some new features

 ## Generators
 Most of the tasks here use the yield style and assume the code is contained within a generator function.
 For example you can use co for that.
 This style requires ES6 generators and has to be enabled in node 0.11.x or greater via the --harmony flag.